PNeizhmak/pre-interview-questions/README.md

 - What is the work schedule, how does the company relate to overtimes?

 # Office work
-- Where is the office?
-What kind of logistics do you have?
+- Where is the office location?
+What kind of logistics it has?
-- How the workplaces look like: separate rooms, open space?
+- How the workplaces look like: separate rooms, open space, etc.?
-- Are you using any time tracjing system?
+- Are you using time tracking system?

 # Remote work
 - Do I need to go to the office, how often?